-Rainbow Six Siege Blood Orchid is very nearly upon us, bringing with it not two, but three new operators, a new Hong Kong map, and a batch of new weapons.
-Rainbow Six Siege Blood Orchid will also feature a major operator rework as part of the mid-season reinforcements program that was suspended during Operation Health.
+Rainbow Six Siege Blood Orchid is finally upon us, bringing with it not two, but three new operators, a new Hong Kong map, and a batch of new weapons.
+Rainbow Six Siege Blood Orchid also features a major operator rework as part of the mid-season reinforcements program that was suspended during Operation Health.
 Essentially, the release of Blood Orchid marks Siege’s return to normal working procedure, complete with regular content updates.
-It all promises to overhaul the game’s meta, which is in desperate need of a reshape after six months of stagnation.

 New to Siege?
 These are the Rainbow Six Siege operators you should be taking into battle.